 Pacific (4-6-2) with both TMCC capability and RailSounds.
 Additionally, Lionel released in 2006

 the first newly tooled passenger fleet.
-These heavyweight style cars are neither a refashioning of older
+These heavyweight style cars were neither a refashioning of older

 Flyer designs nor a repurposing of Lionel '027' rolling stock (as some earlier Lionel/Flyer freight cars

 had been.)
-Lionel's investment in new tooling is being taken, among 'S'-scalers, as a sign of real
+Lionel's investment in new tooling began to be taken among 'S'-scalers as a sign of real

 commitment by the manufacturer to their market segment, and as an optimistic future view for the brand,